sirbrialliance/TangledMapView/README.md

 Map:

-- Enable MappingCamera in local build
+- Uncomment the bit about the MappingCamera in TangledMapManager.Start and make a local build
-- Symlink exported .unity scenes folder to [hollow knight dir]/SrcScenes
+- Make sure you have more than one monitor
-- Start game, load a save
+- Start game, load an unrandomized save
 - Enable noclip and invincible via DebugMod
 - ctrl+shift+F11
 - Get lunch